arthcmr/speakasso/README.md

 ###How to build the project

-If you want to build the project, run
+If you want to build the project (distributable version), run
 ```
 grunt build
 ```